 President and Chief Executive Officer

-Shaw holds both a B.A.
+Sophia holds both a B.A.
 (Wellesley College) and an M.A.
 (University of Chicago) in art history and an M.B.A. in finance (Kellogg Graduate School of Management, Northwestern University).
 Prior to joining the Chicago Botanic Garden, she served at the Field Museum as vice president for exhibitions and education.
-Shaw also serves as chair of the Plant Conservation Alliance (PCA) Non-Federal Cooperator Committee and is immediate past president of the board of the Arts Club of Chicago.
-She is active in the Young Presidents Organization Chicago Chapter and is a member of the Commercial Club of Chicago, among other affiliations.
+Sophia also serves as chair of the Plant Conservation Alliance (PCA) Non-Federal Cooperator Committee and is immediate past president of the board of the Arts Club of Chicago.
+She is active in the Young Presidents’ Organization (YPO) Chicago chapter and is a member of the Commercial Club of Chicago, among other affiliations.
+Sophia has been a gardener and naturalist since she was a child.